 Now that you are fully equipped to answer – how to build your cryptocurrency portfolio?
 Here are some of the frequently answered questions.

-A balanced crypto portfolio is a collection of crypto assets (coins, tokens, NFTs) which reduce the risk of market volatility on your crypto investments, positioning it better to reap higher risk-adjusted returns.
+A balanced crypto portfolio is a collection of crypto assets (coins, tokens, NFTs) that reduce the risk of market volatility on your crypto investments, positioning it better to reap higher risk-adjusted returns.

 The shortest answer to this question is – your crypto portfolio should be equal to the amount of money that you are comfortable losing altogether.
 As mentioned above, there is high market volatility.
 While your crypto investments may not completely wipe out, they can nosedive 70% within a month in some cases.
 Hence, it is advisable to allocate only that amount that won’t make you panic and sell during such tough times.